unboundsecurity/unbound-integration/code-signing/gitlab-ci-cd-pipeline/README.md

-# Sample GitLab CI/CD pipeline implementing Unbound Security code signing for jar & rpm files
+# GitLab CI/CD pipeline for code signing JAR and RPM files

-This is a sample Java Hello World project.
+This is a sample Java project showing GitLab CI/CD pipeline for code signing JAR and RPM files.
+See [here](https://www.unboundsecurity.com/solutions/information-security/) for more information about using Unbound for code signing.

 CI/CD automation can be found in the `.gitlab-ci.yml` file.

-It does the following:
+The sample does the following:

 1. Download missing packages: `java-devel`, `wget`, etc...
 1. Build `hello.jar` file.